-- Directive 2013/36/EU of the European Parliament and of the Council (“CRD IV”) on the access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC;
+- Directive 2013/36/EU of the European Parliament and Council (“CRD IV”) on the access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC.

 - Regulation (EU) 575/2013 of the European Parliament and of the Council (“CRR”) on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012.

 The provisions of Directive 2013/36/EU have been transposed into Greek national legislation by Law 4261/2014.
-Previous law 3601/2007 was repealed, while the provisions not related to the transposition of EU legislation have been included in their entirety in Law 4261/2014.
+Previously applicable Law 3601/2007 was repealed, while the provisions not related to the transposition of EU legislation have been included in their entirety in Law 4261/2014.

 This law includes, inter alia, provisions on:

-- freedom of establishment and provision of services by credit institutions;
+- the freedom of establishment and provision of services by credit institutions;

 - prudential supervision rules;

-- powers of supervisory authorities and administrative penalties they may impose on credit institutions;
+- the powers of supervisory authorities and administrative penalties they may impose on credit institutions;

-- introduction of capital buffers to be maintained by credit institutions.
+- the introduction of capital buffers to be maintained by credit institutions.

 Regulation (EU) 575/2013 is directly applicable in all EU Member States, without any need for transposition of its provisions into the national legislation of each Member State.